-The SCN2681 is conditioned to transmit data when the transmitter is enabled through the command register.
-The SCN2681 indicates to the CPU that it is ready to accept a character by setting the TxRDY bit in the status register.
-This condition can be programmed to generate an interrupt request at OP6 or OP7 and INTRN.
-When a character is loaded into the Transmit Holding Register (THR), the above conditions are negated.
-Data is transferred from the holding register to transmit shift register when it is idle or has completed transmission of the previous character.
-The TxRDY conditions are then asserted again which means one full character time of buffering is provided.
-Characters cannot be loaded into the THR while the transmitter is disabled.

-The transmitter converts the parallel data from the CPU to a serial bit stream on the TxD output pin.
+The SCN68681 is conditioned to transmit data when the transmitter to generate an interrupt request at OP6 or OP7 and INTRN.
+When a character is loaded into the Transmit Holding Register (THR), the register to transmit shift register when it is idle or has completed is provided.
+Characters cannot be loaded into the THR while the bit stream on the TxD output pin.
 It automatically sends a start bit followed by the programmed number of data bits, an optional parity bit, and the programmed number of stop bits.
 The least significant bit is sent first.
-Following the transmission of the stop bits, if a new character is not available in the THR, the TxD output remains High and the TxEMT bit in the Status Register (SR) will be set to 1.
-Transmission resumes and the TxEMT bit is cleared when the CPU loads a new character into the THR.
+Following the transmission of the stop bits, if a new and the TxEMT bit in the Status Register (SR) will be set to 1.